Pittsburgh Dispatch: Eugene M O'Neill years

-When Alexander Rook died in 1880 Eugene M O'Neill took control of the paper and its editorial direction and eventually bought full ownership from Rook's estate.
+When Rook died in 1880, Eugene M O'Neill took control of the paper and its editorial direction and eventually bought full ownership from Rook's estate.
 E.M. continued in charge of both the editorial and business departments for the next 12 years.

-The paper began publishing a Sunday edition on 9 September 1883, targeting the leisure time of its audience on that day, and justifying its higher price by providing more in-depth articles and a wider selection than the daily paper.
+The paper began publishing a Sunday edition on September 9, 1883, targeting the leisure time of its audience on that day, and justifying its higher price by providing more in-depth articles and a wider selection than the daily paper.
 The strategy was an instant success.

 An earlier attempt at a Sunday paper, in 1870, had failed in the same year.

 Ownership of the paper was reorganized in corporate form under the title "The Dispatch Publishing Company" in 1888 with E.M.
 O'Neill as President, Bakewell Phillips, Treasurer, and C.A.
 Rook, Secretary.
 Phillips was the son of Ormby Phillips who was part owner of the paper until his death in 1884.
 Phillips, a former mayor of the City of Allegheny had been the business manager of the firm.
 Eugene O'Neill continued to oversee the paper until his retirement in 1902.
 Alexander Rook's son, Charles A Rook, purchased control of the corporation and took over as President and editor-in-chief of the paper, Eugene O'Neill became Vice President, and Daniel O'Neill's son Florence became Treasurer.

-In 1908 Charles Wakefield Cadman became the music editor and critic for the Dispatch.
+In 1908, Charles Wakefield Cadman became the music editor and critic for the Dispatch.

 Paper shortage

 The entry of the United States into World War I in 1917 began a period of paper shortages, especially newsprint.
 According to The Bureau of Business Research at Northwestern University the price of newsprint doubled between 1916 and 1917.
-Making matters worse was an increasingly difficult task of sourcing paper at all for the next 5 years.
+Making matters worse was an increasingly difficult task of sourcing paper at all for the next five years.
 Matters came to a head in 1920 when a number of newspapers nationwide simply couldn't source newsprint at all and had to publish extremely truncated editions.
+In 1921, the paper had a circulation of 56,857.

-In 1940 the price of newsprint doubled again, reaching a level 4 times higher than the pre-war price.
-On 23 March the paper appeared with 86 news headlines on the front page and virtually no advertising except for customers under contract.
+In 1940, the price of newsprint doubled again, reaching a level four times higher than the pre-war price.
+On March 23, the paper appeared with 86 news headlines on the front page and virtually no advertising except for customers under contract.
 The paper shortage was not caused by a decrease in nationwide production, which had been steadily rising, instead the strong post World War I economy and the attendant advertising boom caused an increase in demand which the paper mills could not meet.
-In 1921 the paper had a circulation of 56,857.